 ● STILL FAMILY-OWNED, STILL PROUDLY INDEPENDENT

 It’s been a long time since the siblings quietly opened their tiny corner bar to the public.
 Since that day, the two existing Vortex locations have become Atlanta institutions, each with a diverse, friendly staff and an exceptionally loyal clientele.
 And as long as their loyal clientele is happy, the siblings are happy.
 The Vortex’s award-winning food, extensive selection of booze and lively, non-conformist atmosphere keep their loyal fans coming back for more.
-The authentic, no-frills, no-bull attitude of this little family business seems to be what a lot of folks are looking for.
+The authentic, no-frills, no-bull attitude of this little family business still seems to be what a lot of folks are looking for.